aslamshkh/BMI_Calculator_-Python-/README.md

 A BMI Calculator (Body Mass Index) that allows users to input their "Weight" and "Height" to gain insight of their body BMI classification.

-The project is made through jupyter notebook using python language that uses Kilograms (weight) and Centemeters (height) as perameters to calculate.
+The project is made through jupyter notebook using python language that uses Kilograms (weight) and Centemeters (height) as input perameters for the further BMI calculation.

 ### Data Source

-The calculator format and BMI classification index is borrowed from an online [Source](https://www.calculator.net/bmi-calculator.html) with some changes.
+The calculator format and BMI classification index is borrowed from an online [Source](https://www.calculator.net/bmi-calculator.htm) with some changes.

 | Classification  |	BMI       |